auto1-oss/php-behat-context-wiremock/README.md

 # php-behat-context-wiremock

+Elevate your testing game with this brilliant Behat context, perfect for crafting top-notch acceptance tests.
+Coupled with a WireMock server, it effortlessly mocks HTTP interactions for the service you're testing.
+This gem is a favourite among various teams at Auto1, celebrated for its versatility and lack of Auto1-specific quirks.
+It's a quintessential tool for those seeking a seamless and efficient testing experience, ensuring your projects run as smoothly as a well-brewed cup of tea.
+Cheers to better testing!

 This package provides a seamless integration between Behat tests and Wiremock, offering a straightforward method for mocking HTTP requests.
 It acts as a conduit between Behat scenarios and a Wiremock instance, enabling the creation of HTTP request expectations and mock responses without sacrificing Wiremock's inherent flexibility.

 ## Configuration Example